linen-app/artis/README.md

 ## How to close a long ETH position:

 ### Prerequisites
-You have a open long ETH position and executed steps 1 - 2.2 from the previous part
+You have an open long ETH position and executed steps 1 - 2.2 from the previous part

 ### Steps

 #### 1. Define some variables in bash that will be used to create a transaction
 ##### 1.1 Get `POSITION_ID` that you want to close
-Every position has it's id that need to be specified when you want to close it.
+Every position has its id that needs to be specified when you want to close it.

 To obtain the id you can go to https://etherscan.io, open the transaction that opened the position -> go to Event Logs -> search for the last event and take the first data field from this event.
-It will be the `POSITION_ID`.
+It will be `POSITION_ID`.

 ```
 POSITION_ID=0000000000000000000000000000000000000000000000000000000000000001